NSNihalreddy/VELTECH-SUMMER-INTERNSHIP-/Innolift Ventures/Track 2/DAY 6/README.md

 | Random Forest | 64.95% |
 | Gradient Boosting | 65.81% |

-## Best Model
+## Selected Model for Project

+**Logistic Regression**

+## Why Logistic Regression Was Chosen

+Although Gradient Boosting achieved the highest accuracy (65.81%), the improvement over Logistic Regression (65.51%) was very small.

+Logistic Regression was selected because:

+- It provides performance comparable to Gradient Boosting.
+- It is simple to understand and explain.
+- It is easier to implement and maintain.
+- It trains faster and requires fewer computational resources.
+- It is suitable for a customer churn prediction project.

+## Conclusion

-Gradient Boosting achieved the highest accuracy (65.81%) and was selected as the best-performing model.
+Multiple machine learning algorithms were evaluated for customer churn prediction.
+While Gradient Boosting achieved the highest accuracy, Logistic Regression offered nearly the same performance with greater simplicity and interpretability.
+Therefore, Logistic Regression was selected as the final model for the project.

-## Files Included
-- day6_algorithm_comparison.ipynb
-- model_comparison.csv
-- Comparison table screenshot
-- Best model screenshot